 We carry out regular reviews of our careers provision and use the Careers and Enterprise tracking and monitoring tool called 'Compass+'.
 This allows us to monitor the schools progress towards achieving the Gatsby Benchmarks and provides both a local and national comparison figure of schools achieving each benchmark.

-An internal review of CEIAG provision and policy is to be undertaken biennially.
+An internal review of CEIAG provision and policy is to be undertaken biennially or as required in response to changes in legislation or when changes in staff occur.

 Implementation: staffing